Impact of invasive pest animals

 Control measures are often expensive and divert resources for management from everyday production.
 There is also a risk that they may introduce exotic disease and parasites to stock.

-In 2010, the Invasive Animals Cooperative Research Centre published a report that estimated the direct national annual economic impact of 6 invasive animal species (wild dogs, foxes, mice, pigs, rabbits and starlings) of $743.5 million for both agricultural losses and expenditure on management, administration and research.
+In 2009, the Invasive Animals Cooperative Research Centre published a report (The economic impacts of vertebrate pests in Australia) that estimated the direct national annual economic impact of 6 invasive animal species (wild dogs, foxes, mice, pigs, rabbits and starlings) of $743.5 million for both agricultural losses and expenditure on management, administration and research.

 Estimates of the environmental loss in Australia as a whole are not possible because of a lack of data.
 Therefore, this annual total underestimates the impact of invasive animal species in Australia.